MicrosoftDocs/office-developer-client-docs/docs/project/project-psi-reference-overview.md

 When developing for Project Online, you can use only the CSOM to access Project Server functionality.
 You do not have access to the PSI services or the other Project Server assemblies.

-The [Project Server 2013 class library and web service reference](http://msdn.microsoft.com/library/ef1830e0-3c9a-4f98-aa0a-5556c298e7d1%28Office.15%29.aspx) for the PSI includes namespaces from the following four assemblies:
+The [Project Server 2013 class library and web service reference](http://msdn.microsoft.com/library/ef1830e0-3c9a-4f98-aa0a-5556c298e7d1%28Office.15%29.aspx) for the PSI includes namespaces from the following assemblies:

 - **Microsoft.Office.Project.Server.Library.dll** This assembly contains one documented namespace and three undocumented namespaces, as follows: